Jonathan-Martin2425/CSC_378-Final_Project/README.md

 # One-Man-Tower
-  This game was made in Unity version 6000.0.36f1 and this repository holds all files necessary to edit or look through the code of our game.
+  This game was made in Unity version 6000.0.36f1 with vscode as our IDE.
+This repository holds all files necessary to edit or look through the code of our game in the Unity Editor.

 ## Game Description
 It’s been 28 days since the zombie apocalypse began due to radioactive waste contaminating people’s food.
 Backed into a corner, you are one man who has to defend his tower against the oncoming horde.
 Choose from a variety of weapons, pick up ammo and resources, and return these undead back to their grave.